Freakwill/pyrimidine/README.md

 The are implimented by `set` method that sets a attribute with a value then return the object (here the population class).

-With the methods above, we could abandon `class` syntax sugar.
+With the methods above, we could abandon `class` syntax sugar.:v:

 ## Example